 - Get enough sleep.

 Sleep plays a crucial role in the process of learning new information.
-It’s a fact that when we are awake for too long new scenarios & stimulus can prevent new memories from consolidating in our minds, but when we are asleep we are better at consolidating new memories.
+It’s a fact that when we are awake for too long new scenarios & stimuli can prevent new memories from consolidating in our minds, but when we are asleep we are better at consolidating new memories.
 Your sleep schedule should be at least 6-7 hours.
 A fresh mind is better at retaining new information.

 - Stay hydrated.